IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-Conditionals is another the most powerful but also one of the least used grammar structures in IELTS Task 2.
-They enable you to write speculative assertions, make solutions with disclaimers, and recognize divergent situations — all of which help develop task response.
-They also show grammatical range because using the correct sequence of tense verb forms across an if-clause and result clause is essential.
-You can include one well-used conditional sentence for each essay, and that greatly influences your grammatical range score.
+Conditionals are among the most powerful but least used grammar structures in IELTS Task 2.
+They enable speculative assertions, solutions with caveats, and recognition of divergent scenarios — all of which develop task response.
+They also show grammatical range because using the correct verb form sequence across an if-clause and result clause demonstrates real language control.

 68